 Etheridge and his crew made history as the first all-African American lifesaving service in the United States.

 “Given the times, Etheridge’s crew endured discrimination” Jami Lanier, Cultural Resource Manager for your OBX national parks, said.
 “Nonetheless, they put their own lives in danger to fulfill the mission of the United States Life Saving Service to save lives.”

-Etheridge was a man of great valor, and he rigorously trained his crew to be able to withstand the often-treacherous weather and water conditions that the Outer Banks is known for.
-Some scholars estimate that Etheridge and his crew saved more than 600 lives over the course of 20 years.
+Etheridge was a man of great valor, and he rigorously trained his crew to be able to withstand the often-treacherous weather and water conditions the Outer Banks are known for.
+Some scholars estimate Etheridge and his crew saved more than 600 lives over the course of 20 years.

 “Vigilance to mission and rigorous training made [Etheridge’s] crew one of the nation’s finest and is credited as an early driver of diversity in the U.S. Coast Guard,” Polk said.